-D. Alternate Methods of Meal Counting and Meal Claiming
+C. Alternate Methods of Meal Counting and Meal Claiming

 Some schools do not have space available to serve breakfast, which often involves serving breakfast after the school day begins.
 If a district adds an alternate Method for Meal Counting and Claiming, the district needs to indicate WHERE the alternate method is located in the CARS system.
-In the Site Application, scroll to #15, This Site Participates in the Following Programs section, and add the alternate location in the comments section.
+In the Site Application, scroll to #14, Implementation of Offer vs. Serve, and add the alternate location in the comments section.